-For repeatable, automated mobilization of responders, you can make use of a Response Play.
-Response plays are packaged incident actions, and adding responders is one component.
-You can read further about the response plays feature here.
+For repeatable, automated responder mobilization, you can make use of a response play.
+Response plays are packaged incident actions, and adding responders is one option.

 Mobilizing a coordinated and cross-functional response can sometimes be a complicated task.
 Check out our guide on the fundamentals of a coordinated incident response.

 Instead of adding responders for additional assistance to the incident at hand, you can: